 The MHS Publishes

 As part of its mission, the MHS maintains its own publishing program and hosts the offices of the Adams Papers Editorial Project.
-Follow the links below to find more information about these resources.
+Learn more about the print and digital editions published by the MHS.

 Adams Papers Editorial Project

 The Adams Papers project was founded in 1954 to prepare a comprehensive published edition of the manuscripts written and received by the family of John Adams of Quincy, Massachusetts.

 The Adams Papers project was founded in 1954 to prepare a comprehensive published edition of the manuscripts written and received by the family of John Adams of Quincy, Massachusetts.
 The Adams Family Papers manuscript collection at the Massachusetts Historical Society forms the nucleus of the project.
 In addition, the editors have gathered over 27,000 copies of Adams items from hundreds of libraries, institutions, and individuals in the United States and abroad.
 The project’s cut-off date is 1889, the year Abigail Brooks Adams died.

 Available in print or digital format, the Massachusetts Historical Review (MHR) publishes essays, photo-essays, historical documents, and review articles each autumn.
 Every issue offers pieces rich in narrative grace and thoughtful analysis, prepared for all readers interested in the history of the Commonwealth, from its settlement to the 21st century.
 Learn more.

 The Society's newsletter, the Miscellany, contains announcements about the Society, its programs, recent acquisitions, grants and awards, and other activities.
 Find out more.